NY acid attack survivor seeks justice: ‘That person is still out there’

 “Somebody knows something,” said Patrick Ryder, the Nassau County police commissioner.
 “We’re offering you up to $50,000 if you come forward with information that leads to the arrest.”

-Around 7:40 p.m. on the night of the crime, a suspect who police described as 6 feet, 2 inches tall, with a thin build, and wearing a dark hoodie and gloves, ran up to Ikram in front of her home in Elmont and threw muriatic acid in her face.
+Around 7:40 p.m. on the night of the crime, the suspect ran up to Ikram in front of her home in Elmont and threw muriatic acid in her face.
+Police described the attacker as being 6-feet-2-inches tall, with a thin build, and wearing a dark hoodie and gloves.

-That 2-second attack, she said, has changed her life in ways that are so painful, that anybody with empathy who has information about her attacker needs to help bring him to justice.
+That two-second attack, Ikram said, has changed her life in ways that are extremely painful.
+Anyone with any empathy who has information about the suspect needs to bring him to justice, she believes.

 “I just recently had surgery where my sutures were so tight, I couldn’t even fit a straw in my mouth for almost a week,” she said.
 “I’ve had eight surgeries so far and I don’t know how many I’m still going to have to have.”

-The suspect sped off in a red Nissan Altima, a 2013 to 2015 model, according to fliers sent out in both English and Arabic to this multi-ethnic community.
+The suspect sped off in a red Nissan Altima, a 2013 to 2015 model, according to fliers sent out in both English and Arabic in the multi-ethnic Elmont community.

-Ikram has been a part of the Elmont community for most of her life, but she said that she can’t be a full participant with this case still unresolved.
+Ikram has been a part of that community for most of her life, but she said that she can’t be a full participant with this case still unresolved.

 “I’m like, ‘Why am I this paranoid that someone’s gonna break in and attack me?'” she said.
 “It’s because that person is still out there.
 That’s what it comes down to … As a 23-year-old, think about how inhumane it feels to have to live your life like that.”